bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/issuing-bitmarks.md

 # Registering Bitmark Certificates

-Assets with titles that have been publicly recorded are more valuable than those without.
+Assets with titles that have been publicly recorded are [more valuable](../../problem-we-are-trying-to-solve.md) than those without.
 They are what grant basic rights, such as the ability to resell, rent, lend, and donate the property.
 The Bitmark blockchain allows individuals to access these rights for digital assets by registering their titles as Bitmark Certificates.
-This can be done using the [Bitmark App](#registering-bitmark-certificates-using-the-bitmark-app), the [Bitmark SDK](#registering-bitmark-certificates-using-the-bitmark-sdk), or the [Bitmark CLI](#registering-bitmark-certificates-using-the-bitmark-cli).
+This can be done using the [Bitmark App](#registering-bitmark-certificates-using-the-bitmark-app), the [Bitmark SDK](#registering-bitmark-certificates-using-the-bitmark-sdk), or the [Bitmark-CLI](#registering-bitmark-certificates-using-the-bitmark-cli).

 The process of registering a Bitmark Certificate for a digital asset occurs in two steps:

-* Registering the asset: this creates an *Asset Record*, which stored on the Bitmark blockchain.
+* Registering the asset: this creates an *Asset Record*, which is stored on the Bitmark blockchain.

 * Issuing bitmarks: this creates *Issue Records* linking to the corresponding asset record, which are also stored on the Bitmark blockchain.